 Spending just 30 minutes every week on one of these projects has transformed my home.

 AND amazingly is actually healing some of the deep, deep reasons that lie behind my clutter.

 Unlike, any other declutter programme I have tried, I have found keeping this up easy.

 And with very little effort you see results:

 - The whole family start putting stuff away

 - You can clean quickly without a major military operation to shift piles of clutter

 - You start doing stuff you’ve put off

-- And just feel less anxious about life in general!
+- And feel less anxious about life generally

 That’s a super powerful feedback loop!